Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 _**Prerequisite:** :weapon-prop-versatile: ^^Versatile^^ property_

-When you hit a melee attack using this weapon, you deal its Versatile damage even if you're wielding it with one hand.
+When you hit a melee attack using this weapon, you deal its :weapon-prop-versatile: Versatile damage even if you're wielding it with one hand.

 ---